MicrosoftDocs/fabric-docs/docs/data-engineering/native-execution-engine-overview.md

 The Native Execution Engine is a groundbreaking enhancement for Apache Spark job executions on Microsoft Fabric.
 This vectorized engine optimizes the performance and efficiency of your Spark queries by running them directly on your lakehouse infrastructure.
 Designed for seamless integration, it requires no code modifications and avoids vendor lock-in. **It supports Apache Spark APIs and is compatible with Runtime 1.2 (Spark 3.4), and works with both Parquet and Delta formats.
 Regardless of the data's location within OneLake or if accessed via shortcuts, the Native Execution Engine is engineered to maximize efficiency and performance.**

 The Native Execution Engine significantly elevates query performance while minimizing operational costs.
-It delivers a remarkable speed enhancement, achieving up to 4x faster performance compared to traditional OSS Spark as validated by the TPC-DS 1TB benchmark.
+It delivers a remarkable speed enhancement, achieving up to 4x faster performance compared to traditional OSS (Open source software) Spark as validated by the TPC-DS 1 TB benchmark.
 This engine is adept at managing a wide array of data processing scenarios—ranging from routine data ingestion, batch jobs, and ETL tasks to complex data science analytics and responsive interactive queries.
 Users benefit from not only accelerated processing times but also from heightened throughput, optimized resource utilization.

-This documentation will provide you with detailed steps on how to enable and effectively use the Native Execution Engine for your Spark applications on Microsoft Fabric.
+This documentation provides you with detailed steps on how to enable and effectively use the Native Execution Engine for your Spark applications on Microsoft Fabric.

 > [!NOTE]
 > The Native Execution Engine is currently in a preview stage.
 To learn more, see the [limitations](./native-execution-engine-overview.md#limitations).